Pankaj6362/test/README.md

-This is only for testing purpose.
+This is only for testing purpose

+some commands for test.
+.